neurocats/neurocats.github.io/_posts/2017-10-10-evolutionary-algorithms.md

 Let's step through the algorithm line by line.
 Line 2 initializes the components, with p\_ some temporary memory.
 Line 3 then iterates the following block for a maximum number of iterations.
 In line 5 an individual is evaluated in the environment and its fitness computed, which is done for each member of the population in line 4.
 Line 6 creates a new population by sampling pairs of last generation individuals weighted by their fitness in line 7 and computing a new individual from the pair using the genetic operators in line 8.
 Line 9 updates the overall statistics and line 10 replaces the old population with a new one and jumps back to line 4.

-<a id="org787a0f6"></a>
+<a id="orge30efd6"></a>

 ## Filling in the details ##

 Why and how should this work?
 Let's have a look at it in more detail.

-The *population* is a list of individuals and its size is another important parameter controlling diversity and convergence. *Individuals* represent candidate solutions to the problem we would like to solve.
+The *population* is a list of individuals and its size is an important parameter controlling *diversity* and search space coverage. *Individuals* represent candidate solutions to the problem we would like to solve.
 They usually consist of a *genotype* and a *phenotype*.
 The genotype can be a string of bits, reals, or a more complex structure like a nested list or a program trees.

 Usually, the fitness cannot be evaluated directly on the genotype but is translated first into a corresponding phenotype.
 The phenotype is then put into the environment of the problem and is evaluated by being allowed an episode of 'doing its thing'.

-The genotypic encoding and the mapping from genotype to phenotype are important parameters of an EA.
-For example when optimizing a function, the genotype can directly encode the argument at which the function should be evaluated.
-When tuning a controller in a dynamic simulation, the genotype might just encode the controller's parameters.
-For evaluation the parameterized controller needs to be simulated on the system for a given amount of time in order to compute a meaningful fitness.
+The genotype encoding and genotype to phenotype mapping are another fundamental aspect of EAs.
+For example in function optimization, the genotype can directly encode the vector arguments at which the function should be evaluated.
+When tuning the controller of a simulated or real robot, the genotype might encode the controller's parameters.
+For evaluation the parameterized controller needs to be run on the system for a given amount of time in order to compute a meaningful fitness (policy search).
+A parameterized policy can be made even more expressive by introducing generative mappings, for example by interpreting the genome as a program, as a parameterized *construction rule* for policies (CPPNs) or by encoding synaptic plasticity rules in a neural network instead of synaptic weights directly.

 ### Environment ###